pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 <a href="preparation.html">
   <div class="media-list">
     <img class="img-right img-300px" src="proposal1.png" alt="Proposal: We should approve this application for funding.
 Clara’s funding application (#217) meets all our requirements.
 Let’s support her great project.">

-### 1. Consensus Finder
+    <h3>Consensus Finder</h3>

-If the comments seem to point to general agreement, test this assumption by proposing agreement explicitly.
-If you don’t reach consensus immediately, you’ll often find that a better solution is self-evident, once people have had a chance to clearly state their objections.
+    <p>If the comments seem to point to general agreement, test this assumption by proposing agreement explicitly.
+If you don’t reach consensus immediately, you’ll often find that a better solution is self-evident, once people have had a chance to clearly state their objections.</p>
   </div>
 </a>